PedroLuisDionisioFraga/mininet-usage-with-python/README.md

     sudo mn -c
     sudo mn --top=linear,8 --mac --link=tc,bw=<value>
     ```
+    // TODO (Pedro): Add the results of the tests using topic `a` and `b` as reference.

 ## Exercise 2: Custom Topology in Python
 Implement a custom topology in Python, inspect the interfaces, create a diagram, configure MAC rules and verify connectivity.

+// TODO (Arthur): Solve the exercise 2 and add the steps to execution here.